Real People Stories – Debora

 Result

-You can find out the Anaemia Complete test result in person by coming with a receipt or online.
-And which I have been doing for a long time because it is so convenient (that is why I am attaching a screenshot sent to me on WhatsApp.
+You can find out the Complete test result in person by coming with a receipt or online.
+And I have been doing this for a long time because it is so convenient (that is why I am attaching a screenshot sent to me on WhatsApp.
 It is possible to receive a full result conclusion via email).

 The timing is excellent.
 You will have the desired sheet by early lunch the next day in 24 hours.